duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ```

 So I override default to_s (output).
 For parsing (input) best way is to use
-month name in select date `2/Nov/2001` is it can parse collectly.
+month name in select date `2/Nov/2001` so it can parse collectly.
 For inputs
 with two numbers it can not guess the month or date `2/3/2000` so you need to
 use `Date.strptime '2/3/2000' , '%m/%d/%y'` to return 3 Februar.